 If you know your child will be late or absent, please call the school's reception desk at (202) 723-1467.
 An excused absence or tardiness must be accompanied with a note.
-Shining Stars has on online form for absences (Absence Form).
-You can also submit a handwritten note with your child's name, date of birth, classroom name, and the reason for the child's absence or tardy when your child comes to school.
+Shining Stars has an online form for absences (Absence Form).
+You can also submit a handwritten note with your child's name, date of birth, classroom name, and the reason for the child's absence or tardiness when your child comes to school.
+If your child is late or absent due to a medical appointment or illness, the excuse should have the signature of the health care provider or other authorized person in order to be accepted.
+Your child will not be admitted to school after an absence due to illness unless accompanied by a doctor's note.